-Most importantly, Hatton Godat Pantier provided engineering and design of leading-edge, low-impact technologies, such as the use of pervious concrete (which absorbs, rather than resisting rainwater runoff), specialized roadway design, and “green” stormwater dispersal techniques.
+Most importantly, Hatton Godat Pantier provided engineering and design of leading-edge, low-impact technologies, such as using pervious concrete (which absorbs, rather than resisting rainwater runoff), specialized roadway design, and “green” stormwater dispersal techniques.

 Client: Simpson Timber Company, Shelton, WA

-Project Specifications: The Ocosta School District passed a bond issue to replace the existing 1960’s Ocosta Elementary School building and remodel work associated with the attached 1980’s classroom wing.
-The project is located in Grays Harbor County just south of Westport, WA.
+The Ocosta School District passed a bond issue to replace the existing 1960’s Ocosta Elementary School building and remodel work associated with the attached 1980’s classroom wing.
+The project is located in Grays Harbor County, just south of Westport, WA.
 Hatton Godat Pantier is providing civil engineering services, including the following:

-Project Specifications: For more than 50 years, Cascade Pole and Lumber Co. (now a subsidiary of McFarland Cascade Holdings, a national decking manufacturer), had produced creosote-treated fir poles for telephone and electrical lines and other commercial uses.
+For more than 50 years, Cascade Pole and Lumber Co. (now a subsidiary of McFarland Cascade Holdings, a national decking manufacturer) had produced creosote-treated fir poles for telephone and electrical lines and other commercial uses.
 Cascade Pole operated its plant on a site owned by the Port of Olympia and adjacent to the popular Swantown Marina on Budd Inlet (part of Puget Sound).
-After Cascade Pole vacated the property, the Port was charged by the Department of Ecology with cleaning up and recovering the site.
+After Cascade Pole vacated the property, the Port was charged by the Department of Ecology with clean up and recovering the site.

 Cleanup actions include: